![]() ![]() by Michæl W. Bard ©2009 Michæl W. Bard |

 I heard screams from behind; shouts, curses.
 The centaurs were fighting over the wine!
 Chiron was moving away, thank the gods.
 Meanwhile, Heracles drew an arrow and fired it as he ran from the cave.

-Chiron wasnt fleeing; instead, hed found a vantage point from which he could see any casualties that might occur.
+Chiron wasn’t fleeing; instead, he’d found a vantage point from which he could see any casualties that might occur.
 A kick from another centaur had knocked one to the ground bleeding, possibly with a broken leg.
 Of course Chiron, never without his pouch of herbs, made his way over to the body.

-I saw my past self galloping towards Heracles, and watched as I wrapped my arms around Heracles and squeezed.
-Heracles burst out of my grip, and I watched me stagger to the ground.
+I saw my past self galloping towards Heracles, and watched as ‘I’ wrapped ‘my’ arms around Heracles and squeezed.
+Heracles burst out of ‘my’ grip, and I watched ‘me’ stagger to the ground.

 Knowing too much about Heracles and his rages.
 I spun around.
-Where was Chironthere!
+Where was Chiron—there!
 I bounded towards him, my owlskin flapping in the wind.
 I skidded to a stop beside him.
 Chiron was kneeling, tending another wounded centaur.

-Chiron!
-We have to get out of here!
+“Chiron!
+We have to get out of here!”

 I turned and saw Heracles throw a centaur through the air.
 He drew his arrow and I saw my past self heading towards him.
-I knew what was going to happen; Id been there.
+I knew what was going to happen; I’d been there.

-at just the same moment as Heracles fired.
+“Nooo!”
+I screamed as ‘I’ slammed into Heracles… at just the same moment as Heracles fired.

 And the fated arrow sped through the air and, after passing through one centaur, nicked Chiron in the leg.